Skip to main content

 Key points:

 The vast forests and woodlands of Alaska, Idaho, Oregon, and Washington support a sense of place, rural economies, cultural resources, wildlife habitat, and much more within the Northwest Climate Hub region.
 Near the coast, stands of Douglas-fir, western redcedar, Sitka spruce, and western hemlock tower 100 feet or more in the air, while through much of the interior, juniper and pinyon pine dot woodlands.
 Black spruce and aspen bow sparingly over Alaskan permafrost, while Oregon white oak grace valley woodlands with crooked shade.
 Roots, too, network across Northwest forests and woodlands, maintaining thick, biodiverse soil, while trees shelter bears, elk, birds, rodents, and mountain lions, to name only a few of the species that depend on these ecosystems.
-Northwest forests are also relied upon by humans, as they provide timber, food, over half of our water supply, recreation, bioenergy, and cultural values.
+Humans also rely on Northwest forests to provide timber, food, over half of our water supply, recreational opportunities, bioenergy, and cultural connection.

 How will climate change affect Northwest forests and woodlands?

 Climate change projections for the end of the century suggest an increase in average annual temperature of 3.4–10°F in Idaho, Oregon, and Washington, and 2–15°F in Alaska.
 Precipitation projections are more uncertain than those for temperature.
-For Idaho, Oregon, and Washington, there is potential for a slight increase in precipitation (mainly in the winter) and more extreme precipitation events.
-Precipitation in Alaska is expected to increase 5–15 percent across the state, and more extreme precipitation events are likely.
+For Idaho, Oregon, and Washington, there is potential for a slight increase in precipitation in the winter and a decrease of precipitation in the summer, along with more extreme precipitation events and drought.
+Precipitation in Alaska is expected to increase by 20.6% by the end of the century under an intermediate scenario (SSP2-4.5), and more extreme precipitation events are likely.
 Lower snowpack is expected in much of the Northwest, with more precipitation falling as rain than snow, and snowpack melting earlier, resulting in longer dry seasons.
 Higher temperatures and longer periods between precipitation events are expected to lead to more frequent and severe droughts.

 The trees and plants of Northwest forests are locally adapted to climate and tolerate moderate climatic changes.
 However, rapid and extensive climatic changes like those expected in the coming decades may exceed the capacity of some species to grow, reproduce, and survive.
 Northwest forests are changing rapidly because of increasing wildfire and insect and disease damage.
 As temperatures continue to increase, disturbance from drought, wildland fire, insects, and disease may drive further forest ecosystem change.
 Though some forests in the region could increase in productivity with increased carbon dioxide in the atmosphere and longer growing seasons, disturbances like wildfire and insect outbreaks are likely to offset those increases in productivity.
 Species will likely move in response to changing climate and disturbance, resulting in novel forest communities in the future.
 Specific responses to climate change in different forest types are discussed below.